jsupino/StarWarsScriptProject/README.md

         Refer to the StarWars_Dataset.ipynb to view the entire structured dataset used for this project.

 Some important goals of this project:
+- Create a dictionary of all character names and the number of script lines they have.
 - Find the most active character (the character that speaks the most/has the most lines in this episode).
-- Create a dictionary of all character names and the number of script lines they have.
+- Find the top three most active characters.
+- Create a pie chart comparing the top three most active characters.
 - Create a bar chart comparing the characters and the number of script lines each character has.

 - Create a dictionary of the 20 most common words spoken throughout this episode.